Expanding Program to Include Outlier Pharmacies

 Each quarter we review our CVS Caremark template formularies to identify hyperinflated drugs.

-- Weekly new-to-market reviews assessing new drugs that are priced significantly higher than other clinically equivalent alternatives
+• Weekly NTM reviews to assess new drugs with significantly higher prices than clinically equivalent alternatives

-- Ongoing identification of hyperinflated drugs and determining the appropriate formulary placement each quarter
+• Ongoing identification of hyperinflated drugs and determination of appropriate formulary placement each quarter through our Formulary Management strategy

 The source for data in this document is CVS Health Enterprise Analytics, unless otherwise noted.